 Technology has enhanced the communication and learning processes for children all over the world.
-With the innovation of the iPad, children diagnosed with autism now have greater opportunities to effectively improve both their behavior and develop their skills, too.
+With the innovation of the iPad, autistic children now have greater opportunities to effectively improve their behavior and develop their skills, too.
 This is mostly because iPads offer greater portability and flexibility than traditional computers and laptops and they come with bigger screens than most smartphones, making them more interactive and entertaining.

 So, how can these functions be optimized to help children with autism?
 Let’s find out.